mainangethe/js-weather-select/README.md

 ### CSS Overview
-Here we position the body tag to be at the center of the page both vertically and horizontally.
+Here we position the `<body>` element to be at the center of the page both vertically and horizontally.
 We also add a background gradient.